The general linear 2-groupoid: The general linear 2-groupoid

 \pair{{\rm Pair}}

-\begin{remark} Let us denote by $GL'(V)\subset GL(V)$ the open Lie 2-groupoid with the same objects, arrows the invertible chain maps, and 2-cells the chain homotopies.
+\begin{remark} Let us denote by $GL'(V)\subset GL(V)$ the open sub-2-groupoid with the same objects, arrows the invertible chain maps, and 2-cells the chain homotopies.
 This is a strict Lie 2-groupoid, somehow simpler than our version, and both agree around the units, thus both should behave in the same way with respect to {\em differentiation}, even though this process is not yet clear.
 See \cite{sz} for a related discussion.
-But regarding our purposes, this simpler construction $GL(V)'$ is not satisfactory, there are representations up to homotopy of Lie groupoids that cannot be invertible.
-An example is the adjoint representation of the pair groupoid of the sphere $\pair(S^2)$, or of any other non-parallelizable manifold.
-We will come back to this later. \end{remark}
+But regarding our purposes, this simpler construction $GL(V)'$ is not satisfactory, as there are representations up to homotopy of Lie groupoids which involve not invertible chain maps between the fibers (see Examples \ref{ex:tautological1} and \ref{ex:tautological2}). \end{remark}